PaulForgey/synth/README.md

 Programming Hints
 =================

-The maximum output setting of `FF` will clip the master summation after 8 of them.
-With a single carrier algorithm, this isn't a problem with all 8 voices active, but quickly will be with more carriers.
-As a modulator, this output level will massively overmodulate an operator to +/- 2 complete rotations, which will produce a lot of unexpected spectrum as the EGs rise and fall.
-A more sane maximum setting to use is somewhere between `B0` and `C0`.
-The output of any individual voice is not automatically scaled by the number of carriers, so this is up to the user to account for.
+There is no automatic scaling based on the number of carriers per voice.
+To do the math, the maximum output per operator is a 16 bit value, there are 8 voices, and the DAC runs with effectively 18 bits words.
+Somewhere between `E0` and `F0` make sane maximum output values depending on how many carriers there are.

 Feedback is a simple shift setting, so many of the lower settings may not have any audible effect, and the maximum setting is pure noise with a very uneven spectrum.
-Setting `11` (out of a possible `1F`) is about equivilent to a more familiar maximum effect.
+Setting `10` (out of a possible `1F`) is about equivilent to a more familiar maximum effect.

 The ability to use triangle waves is a little gimmicky, but very handy for recreating retro style sounds.
 As there is no low